Rintse/hopfl/README.md

-# HOPFL
+# GHOPFL
-A program to implement a big-step, call-by-value semantics of a guarded higher order probabilistic language (guarded HOPFL).
+A program to implement a big-step, call-by-value semantics of a guarded higher order probabilistic language (GHOPFL).

 ## Running the program
 To execute the program use: